sea-otters-2017/phase-3-review/part-1/README.md

 make the test in `spec/student_spec.js` pass you will make edits to `student.js`.
 Continue onward by fixing the remaining tests.

-You are also provided an English-language version of the tests below:
+You are also provided an English-language version of the tests below.
+We recommend you carefully read the spec files and English-language requirements to determine the code you need to write.

 #### Context